What Smart Lawyers Know:

 One of the first things a website accomplishes is to improve awareness of your brand to potential clients.
 Name recognition is a tried and true form of marketing, and helps build relationships with both potential clients and the community at large.
 The “hard” part of your job should be providing the services you are talented and skilled toward providing, convincing client to trust your skills and intentions should simply be a given based on your standing in the community, and your website helps establish such an initial trust.

 Again, as this can’t be emphasized enough, you can’t run a successful business without achieving and maintaining your credibility within the community.
 A website accomplishes neither of those purposes, but it does allow you the opportunity to show what you do, how well you do it, and why someone should hire you for the valuable services you provide.
-When someone casually asks for lawyer services, their friends are more likely to say your web address than your phone number.
-Within such a concept, your website is often the first impression people have of you as a lawyer.
+When someone asks a friend about legal services, that friend is more likely to give them your web address than your phone number.
+Within such a concept, your website is often the first impression people have of you as an attorney.
 Don’t ever forget the old saying in whatever form you may have originally heard it, “You don’t get a second chance at a first impression.”

 A third aspect of your ideal website is that it attracts the clients you need and want to represent.
 You don’t want your website to be the first search engine result for someone who got a traffic ticket, unless you “do” traffic tickets.
-Representing a criminal toward their best interests as the law allows is a different scenario than representing a suburban community which has to incorporate instead of being annexed by a larger nearby city.
-There may be an old building, bridge, or dam that is a community landmark but no longer meets code.
-In such an instance, a lawyer is needed to file contracts, code requirements, and work with engineers and architects to conduct the project of fixing the situation.
+Representing someone charged with a misdemeanor is a different scenario than representing a suburban community which has to incorporate instead of being annexed by a larger nearby city.

 There are other goals your website can accomplish than simply telling potential clients who you are.
 You can add contact information, and one-to-one personal contact during normal business hours.
 Allowing live access is always going to appeal to your clients, assuming they recognize you’re busy with work and will answer their questions as soon as possible if your aren’t immediately available.
 The website also defines who you are and what you do, which weeds out the nuisance of answering questions for people who need the services you don’t provide.

 Website goals can vary according to individual needs, but generally speaking, you want to advertise your service.
-Your website should draw people in who have need of a lawyer, explain to them what legal services you provide, and then finalize the deal by offering a means of personal interaction.
+Your website should draw people in who have need of a lawyer, explain to them what legal services you provide, and offer them a convenient means of contacting your firm.